mshumer/interactive-sora/README.md

 **One canonical choose-your-own adventure world, expanded by the community.**

-The shared canon is now a portal-hopping multiverse: the Courier chases chronoglyph shards through remixed takes on famous game worlds (neon Vice City vibes, rune-soaked gothic battlefields, clockwork fantasy cities) to seal the Cataclysm Rift.
-Every 8-second beat delivers a high-energy action moment and sets up the next choice.
-When a branch already exists its video plays instantly; if not, explorers can contribute their own OpenAI API key to mint the clip for everyone else.
+The canon now lives inside an apocalyptic, cyberpunk New York City.
+Times Square, Harlem, SoHo, the Financial District, the bridges, and the parks still map to the real street grid—but everything is neon-drenched, overgrown, and patrolled by rogue AI.
+Our masked courier tears across the boroughs on hoverbikes, jetpacks, grapples, and parkour gear to reignite district beacons before militarized drones and mutated wildlife shut the city down for good.
+Every 8-second beat is relentless: faces stay obscured, audio slams, and the street tracker keeps the geography honest.
+When a branch already exists its video plays instantly; otherwise explorers can drop in an OpenAI API key to mint the clip for everyone.

 ---